Resources and Tools

 Disability Inclusion |

 People with disability already face multiple barriers when it comes to accessing WASH.
-They are also at increased risk of contracting COVID-19 and are more likely to be disproportionately affected by the health, economic and social impacts of the global health pandemic.
-However, while the poorest and least powerful are likely to be worst affected in crisis situations, we can work to alleviate the inequality through our response. |
+They are also at increased risk of contracting COVID-19 and more likely to be disproportionately affected by the health, economic and social impacts of the global health pandemic.
+However, while the poorest and least powerful are likely to be the worst affected in crisis situations, we can work to alleviate the inequality through our response. |

 Menstrual Health and Hygiene |